Enter your ZIP to find local pros.

 Greensboro

-Greensboro and the surrounding Guilford County area sit firmly in the Piedmont clay belt, where seasonal soil movement is a persistent driver of foundation cracking and settling.
-The city’s mid-century ranch homes often feature slab or crawl space foundations that are now decades old and may show signs of fatigue.
+Greensboro and surrounding Guilford County sit in the Piedmont clay belt, where seasonal soil movement is the primary driver of foundation cracking and settling.
+The city’s mid-century ranch and split-level homes (many built in the 1950s through 1970s) often feature slab or crawl space foundations now showing cumulative fatigue from decades of movement.
+The Triassic basin runs through portions of this region, adding elevated shrink-swell risk in some neighborhoods.
+Termite pressure, combined with central NC’s high humidity, makes regular crawl space inspections especially important here.
 Find Greensboro contractors.

 Winston-Salem